The study of thermonuclear X-ray bursts in accreting millisecond pulsar MAXI J1816-195 with NuSTAR and NICER: Data analysis and methodology

 \subsection{{\it NICER} observation}

-A soft X-ray non-imaging X-ray spectroscopy and timing instrument, the Neutron Star Interior Composition Explorer ({\it NICER}) is located on the International Space Station.
+A soft X-ray non-imaging spectroscopy and timing instrument, the Neutron Star Interior Composition Explorer ({\it NICER}) is located on the International Space Station.
 The main component of {\it NICER} is the X-ray Timing Instrument (XTI), which operates in the soft X-ray range of 0.2--12 keV \citep{Ge16}.
 A series of follow-up observations of MAXI J1816--195 was taken with {\it NICER} beginning in 2022 May.
 We have used a single {\it NICER} observation (Obs.
-ID--5533011601) with exposure of $\sim$2.33 ks which was simultaneous with {\it NuSTAR} observation. {\tt NICERDAS} in {\tt HEASOFT} was used to process the basic data.
+ID--5533011601) with exposure of $\sim$2.33 ks which was simultaneous with {\it NuSTAR} observation. {\tt NICERDAS} in {\tt HEASOFT} was used to process the raw data.
 By applying the standard calibration and filtering tool {\tt nicerl2} to the raw data, we produced clean event files.
 We used {\tt XSELECT} to extract light curves and spectra for MAXI J1816--195 from the clean event files.
 We chose good time intervals for the timing analysis based on the following criteria: the ISS was not in the South Atlantic Anomaly (SAA) region, the source direction was at least 30$^{\circ}$ away from the bright Earth, and the source elevation was greater than 20$^{\circ}$ above the Earth's limb.
 We used the task {\tt barycorr} to apply barycentric corrections for the time analysis.
-The light curves are generated for a bin time of 1 s, and the energy region above 0.4--10 keV has been left out for timing analysis.
+Light curves with a time resolution of 1 s containing events in the 0.4--10 keV are generated for timing analysis.
 We have analyzed the {\it NICER} data with the {\tt CALDB} version of 20210707.
 The {\tt nibackgen3C50}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/tools/nicer_bkg_est_tools.html}} tool was used to simulate the background for each observational epoch \citep{Re22}.